accellera-official/systemc/README.md

   The main documentation of SystemC is the _[IEEE Std.
 1666-2011][2] Standard SystemC Language Reference Manual_.
-  You can find some additional documentation for this release in the [docs](docs) directory. some of which refers to older versions.
+  You can find additional documentation for this release in the [docs](docs) directory, some of which refers to older versions.

 ### Installation